YassienTawfikk/DriveSafe-Sign-Detection/README.md

 ---
 ## Overview

-**DriveSafe-Sign-Detection** is a deep learning-based traffic sign classification system built on a custom Convolutional Neural Network (CNN).
+**DriveSafe-Sign-Detection** is a deep learning-based traffic sign classification system built on a custom Convolutional Neural Network (CNN) and MobileNetwork V2 Pretrained Model.
 The system mimics the perception component of Advanced Driver-Assistance Systems (ADAS), accurately detecting and classifying 43 types of German traffic signs from real-world images.

 This project was trained and evaluated on the [GTSRB dataset](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) with high performance and well-documented outputs.